thecarmechanic/acm-frontend-takehome/README.md

 # About
-As part of training for ACM's (school club) frontend dev team, I worked on this webpage that allows members to view past events the club has held.
+As part of training for ACM's (school club) frontend web deelopment team, I worked on this webpage that allows members to view events the club has held.

 This project utilizes [TypeScript](https://www.typescriptlang.org/docs/), [React](https://react.dev/), [Next.js](https://nextjs.org/docs).

 The original starter code for the project can be viewed [here](https://github.com/acmucsd/acm-frontend-takehome).

 ## Process
-The purpose of this challenge is to learn how to fetch and display data from an api, develope simple features on my own, and gain experience debugging and testing code.
+The purpose of this challenge is to learn how to fetch and display data from an api, develop simple features on my own, and gain experience debugging and testing code.
 I was new toTypeScript and Next.js prior to this project.

 First I had to fix 3 major bugs in the starter code:
 1. The data from the api does not display at all